stronnag/mwptools/docs/manual/docs/mwp-area-planner.md

 ![area planner](images/survey-gen-square.png)

-The generated mission from these settings looks like:
+And a generated mission from these settings looks might look like:

 ![area planner](images/survey-mission-sq.png)